fdagosti/react-bookshelf/README.md

 * **Search Page**, which allows you to search for any book in the backend and add any of these books on one of your shelves

 ### Code specificities
-The code is made to run on GitHub Pages.
+The code is tailored to run on GitHub Pages.
 Because of that, the app will not run on the host root, but instead will have a url in the form http://username.github.io/react-bookshelf/

 This means that each link that moves from page to page using React-router will need to take that into consideration, like the following code: